dbeniamin/1-100_PythonCode_Challenge/README.md

 - Focused on file handling and data accessing.
 - Extracting, saving and updating the data in various CSV files.

 **28.02.2024 -> day 24 - NATO Alphabet**  - Contains a script used to convert letters from an input word.
 - Converts a word in to NATO alphabet notations.

+**12.03.2024 -> day 27 - Miles to KM converter**  - Contains a script used to convert miles to KM.
+- Uses a GUI based script that allows user input.
+- Returns the result to the user and binds function to a button.